sitegui/deep-reinforcement-learning-p1/p2/Report.md

 ![rewards plot](./rewards.png)

 The graph clearly shows the impact of carefully selecting the hyperparameters of the training.
+In the first two graphs, the blue curve is so close to zero that we can barely see it.
 Over the initial baseline, increasing the noise scale from 0.8 to 1.0 seems beneficial, so that was kept.

 Finally, this agent was trained to completion (average score of 30 over 100 episodes) and its weights saved as `models/final.pth`.
+Using this project's definition of _solved_, the agent solved the environment in 1 episode.

 ![final rewards plot](./final.png)